wortellen/qubership-opensearch/docs/public/installation.md

 OpenSearch Service allows migration from OpenDistro Elasticsearch deployments.

-There are 3 ways for migration:

-1. Automatic via Deployer Job (DP|App)
-2. Manual Steps
-3. Backup and Restore

 **Note**: If you need to migrate from Elasticsearch 6.8 cluster to OpenSearch, refer to [Migrate From Elasticsearch Service](#migrate-from-elasticsearch-68-service).